 Figuring out how to switch web hosts can be a daunting task.
-Yet, the need to do so comes from from a number of reasons.
+There is a number of reasons why you should, though.

-Where you host your website influences many things – from security to site speed to backups.
-Additionally, there are many types of web hosting and you need to make sure you pick the right one for your needs.
+Where you host your website influences many things – security, site speed, and backups.
+Additionally, there are many types of web hosting, and you need to make sure you pick the right one for your needs.

-If your current provider no longer fulfills them, it’s time for a change.
+If your current provider no longer fulfils them, it’s time for a change.

 How do you move your site from one host to another?
 That’s exactly what we will talk about in this review.